How to calculate food cost percentage for your restaurant

 But what does this figure mean for your restaurant?

-Why is food cost important?
+Why is food cost percentage important?

 • Set all your prices right ;